Jun 26, 2024

 This lends a significant advantage to the proposition of cloud marketplaces.

-Like any other marketplace, cloud marketplaces also equip their users with the means to discover and review solutions.
-At the same time, they also go the added mile of pre-qualifying ISVs against multiple factors like – technical compatibility, security, and compliance standards – ensuring procuring organizations can save significant time in the post-selection stage of vendor authentication.
+Cloud marketplaces go the extra mile of pre-qualifying ISVs against multiple factors like technical compatibility, security, and compliance standards.
+This saves procuring organizations significant time in the post-selection stage of vendor authentication.

-Vendor qualification is also one of the top priorities in vendor evaluation for software buyers, according to a Gartner study.
+Vendor qualification is also a top priority in vendor evaluation for software buyers, according to a Gartner study.
+This makes this pre-screening one of the most tangible advantages cloud marketplaces offer.

 A histogram showing the top procurement priorities of software buyers